-Some of the operation of the 4100U-S1, as described in this manual, is dependent on custom configuration as performed by the field engineer.
-If the configuration is not as per the recommended template, then operation may differ and compliance to AS4428.0 may be invalid.
+Some of the operation of the 4100ES, as described in this manual, is dependent on custom configuration as performed by the field engineer.
+If the configuration is not as per the recommended template, then the operation may differ and compliance to AS 4428.1 may be invalid.

-The 4100U-S1 has a facility to allow levels of passcode protection.
-The operation of all the standard functions as described in this manual is to be programmed to not require entry of a passcode.
+The 4100ES has a facility to allow levels of passcode protection.
+The standard programming template has operation of all the functions as described in this manual set to not require entry of a passcode.

-ZONE ISOLATIONS - The zone isolate status is not stored in non-volatile memory, so if the panel is powered down and back up, or if the CPU is reset, all zones will be de-isolated.
+ZONE ISOLATIONS - The zone isolate status is not stored in non-volatile memory, so if the panel is powered down and back up, or if the CPU is reset, all zones will be deisolated.